128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-dynamic    Alter ratio of packets to parity based on loss observed. static     Use a consistent ratio of packets to parity regardless of loss.
+- dynamic: Alter ratio of packets to parity based on loss observed.
+- static: Use a consistent ratio of packets to parity regardless of loss.

 ## `configure authority forward-error-correction-profile name`